Recycling is an excellent way of saving energy and conserving the environments natural resources.

-We use many types of waste plastic in our manufacturing processes including;
+We use various types of waste plastics in our manufacturing process including:

 These are commonly sourced from waste packaging, post-consumer, post-production, car bumpers, gas pipes, wheelie bins, disposable nappies, drinking cups, just to name a few.
 The list is endless for the range of waste we utilise.